 Low-fi or High-fi Prototypes?

-Prototypes provide concrete form to abstract ideas.
-They remove ambiguity and allow us test assumptions with experience that reflect what we want the end product to provide.
+Prototypes provide a concrete form to abstract ideas.
+They remove ambiguity and allow us to test assumptions with an experience that reflect what we want the end product to provide.
 And when used correctly, prototypes boost project accuracy, mitigate risk and increase project efficiency.
 In fact, according to the book Prototyping: A Practitioner’s Guide, prototypes reduce requests for clarification by 80%, increase accuracy by 50% and reduce post-release bugs by 25%.

 Prototypes also help us: